 Installing Surfer requires Administrator rights.
 Either an administrator account can be used to install Surfer or the administrator's credentials can be entered before installation while logged in to a standard user account.
-If you wish to use a Surfer single-user license, the product key must be activated while logged in to the account under which Surfer will be used.
-For this reason, we recommend logging into Windows under the account for the Surfer user, and entering the necessary administrator credentials when prompted.
 Golden Software does not recommend installing the current version of Surfer in the same location as any previous versions of Surfer.